adieyal/sd-dynamic-prompts/docs/tutorial.md

 <img src="../images/tutorial/attention.png">

-These changes are far more subtle, and can be useful if you want to explore slight changes to your image.
+These changes are far more subtle and can be helpful if you want to explore slight changes to your image.

 # Conclusion

 This tutorial has covered the basics.
 There are additional features to try out once you feel comfortable using the tool.
 You can find a list of syntax examples [here](SYNTAX.md).
-I extension is constantly evolving so make sure to update often.
+This extension is constantly evolving, so make sure to update often.
 Feel free to ask questions [here](https://github.com/adieyal/sd-dynamic-prompts/discussions) and raise issues [here](https://github.com/adieyal/sd-dynamic-prompts/discussions).

 # For developers

-Dynamic Prompts was originally developed for Automatic1111.
+Dynamic Prompts was initially developed for Automatic1111.
 It has recently been split into two separate projects.
 The Auto1111 extension described here, and the core prompts toolkit which you can find at [https://github.com/adieyal/dynamicprompts](https://github.com/adieyal/dynamicprompts).
 Dynamic Prompts can be incorporated into your application or colab very easily.
 Here is an example of Dynamic Prompts being used in the [Deforum 0.7 Colab](https://colab.research.google.com/drive/1qtYHUwFl9ocLyzDRL1_MlpQluV32ndoT)